Troy Chaplin

 Troy David Chaplin (born 23 February 1986) is a former professional Australian rules footballer who played for the Port Adelaide Football Club and Richmond Football Club in the Australian Football League (AFL).
-He has served as the offensive coordinator at the Melbourne Football Club since October 2016.
+He has served as the offensive coordinator and a caretaker coach at the Melbourne Football Club.

+Playing career

-Chaplin played for the Maryborough Rovers Football Club and was drafted by Port Adelaide from North Ballarat Rebels at selection 15 in the 2003 AFL Draft.
+Chaplin played for the Maryborough Rovers Football Club and was drafted by Port Adelaide from North Ballarat Rebels at selection 15 in the 2003 AFL draft.

 The then 18-year-old left footer debuted in 2004 in Round 4 against Melbourne and played eight matches in 2005.
 He suffered a fractured left eye socket in round one of 2006, but found consistency and collected 20 or more possessions four times that season.

 Standing 196 cm tall, Troy was also a champion basketballer and was a member of the Victorian Under 18 basketball team.

 He was nominated for the 2006 NAB Rising Star award in Round 16 of that season.

-A restricted free agent at the completion of the 2012 season, Chaplin was made a four year offer by the Richmond Football Club, one which Port Adelaide chose not be match.
+A restricted free agent at the completion of the 2012 season, Chaplin was made a four year offer by the Richmond Football Club, one which Port Adelaide chose not to match.

 In July 2016, Chaplin announced his immediate retirement from the AFL.

+Coaching career

+In the later stages of his playing career, Chaplin moved into the football coaching space, initially working as a development coach at Oakleigh Chargers and Sturt before being selected to the position of assistant coach at the Melbourne Football Club in October 2016.
+Chaplin was appointed caretaker senior coach of Melbourne for the final three games of the 2025 season, after the club parted ways with senior coach Simon Goodwin.
+On August 8, 2025, Chaplin announced he would not re-apply for the senior coaching position at Melbourne Football Club at the end of the 2025 AFL season.